 Dr. Traci Stein on the Power of Gratitude

-As Thanksgiving approaches, it’s natural for me to reflect on 1.) the dishes I’m responsible for making (this year it’s salad and a pumpkin pie), and, of course, 2.) what I’m thankful for.
+As Thanksgiving approaches, it’s natural for me to reflect on 1.) the dishes I’m responsible for making this year, and, of course, 2.) what I’m thankful for.

 Now, the science shows us that experiencing gratitude is linked to greater well-being and life satisfaction, both in the present and the longer-term.
 Plus, it just feels better to appreciate what we can.

 If we allow ourselves, we’ll notice that even during the most challenging times, there is evidence of goodness in the world, from the epic to the ordinary.
-As an example, this week, despite the trauma of narrowly escaping the California wildfires, a friend right away began volunteering to help others in her community.
-I’m grateful for her resilience and compassion.
+As an example, a friend of mine, despite experiencing the trauma of narrowly escaping a California wildfire, began volunteering right away to help others in her community.
+I’m grateful for her example of resilience and compassion.

 I’m also grateful for a million little, everyday blessings: a cashier’s friendliness, making a long line more bearable; an ill loved one’s improved comfort; the simple pleasure of having a quiet moment to sip a mug of warm, fragrant tea.